notificationapi-com/docs/docs/features/deduplication.md

 - A notification is sent to user at 10:00:00AM (successful)
 - Same notification to user at 10:59:59AM (ignored)
 - Same notification to user at 11:02:00AM (successful)

+Ignored requests are properly logged in our logs and insights features

 ## How to use the deduplication feature?